ABOUT CV PRESS SHOP ︎

 Tyler is the founder of tir journal, an online platform for queer, feminist, and underrepresented voices.

-Tyler received an MFA from the California Institute of the Arts in 2012 and has offered workshops and lectures at CalArts, Bard College, Occidental College, University of Southern California Santa Barbara, Penn State University, Southern Exposure, and Grand Central Art Center.
+Tyler received an MFA from the California Institute of the Arts in 2012 and attended the Skowhegan School of Painting & Sculpture in 2024.
+They have offered workshops and lectures at CalArts, Bard College, Occidental College, University of Southern California Santa Barbara, University of California San Diego, Penn State University, Southern Exposure, and Grand Central Art Center.

 Their work is in the permanent collections of the Museum of Modern Art (NY), Los Angeles Contemporary Archive, Nevada Museum of Art, Museu d'Art Contemporani de Barcelona and prominent collections worldwide.